rhiannonmcn/Love-Light-Photography/README.md

  * The aim of each of these sections of the Home Page is to create a feeling of welcoming and friendliness and to encourage the user to explore the website in the hopes of hitting that Contact Page.

+ * Each section is fully responsive, with the multiple column content naturally falling into a single column.

 ## Packages Page

+* The packages page is as described in its navigation link.
+It lists the available services in a clear manner.

+* The page has a clear title and short paragraphy introducing content.
+The language, colour and design used is intended to be friendly and easy to understand.

+* There is a list of the available packages, using clear colour design elements to distinguish the different packages, as well as headings, images and text.

+* It is fully responsive and each package section naturally falls into a single column, with the same clear colour design elements to distinguish each package.

+* This page is intended to impart the idea that this service is welcoming, friendly and the perfect fit for what they are looking for.

 ## Gallery Page